Zhanlgu/Princeton-Algorithms-assignment-3-Pattern-Recognition/README.md

 # Princeton-Algorithms-assignment-3-Pattern-Recognition
 Two ways to solve the collinear points problem.
 Here shows the problems I met when doing this homework.
+Score: 99/100

 ## Point.java
 * **Interface: comparator**